Webster's Unabridged Dictionary - Letter F - Page 48

 Footsore (a.)
 Having sore or tired feet.

 Footstalk (n.)
+(Zool.)
 The peduncle or stem by which various marine animals are attached, as certain brachiopods and goose barnacles.

 Footstall (n.)
 The stirrup of a woman's saddle.